hrbigelow/codebits/motion-blur/README.md

 # A custom CUDA kernel for Motion Blur

 This is a custom CUDA kernel for generating motion blur as defined by any combination of translation, rotation, skew, projection and scaling.
+See the [demo page](https://www.mlcrumbs.com/motion-blur/grid.html) for some examples.
 Internally, all of these aspects of an image deformation are expressed by a homography matrix, and a *trajectory* consists of a sequence of such homography matrices.

 In this demo, each aspect is provided as a *start* and *end* value with defaults set to the non-effect value (zero for translation, rotation, skew, and projection, and